Lawyer Retainer Agreements

 The most important quality of a retainer agreement is that it should be written and signed by a representative of the law firm, as well as each adult who is represented.
 If a client is under a legal disability, for example, a minor (under the age of 18) or an adult with a significant intellectual disability, a guardian must sign on the client’s behalf.
 If the case is one for wrongful death, the personal representative of the estate, and oftentimes all legal beneficiaries (typically children, parents, and sometimes other relatives), must sign the document (the specific requirements vary by state).

 It is never advisable to hire a lawyer with only a verbal agreement.
-A written agreement offers protections to the client, and is proof-positive that there is a lawyer-client relationship.
+A written agreement offers protection to the client, and is proof-positive that there is a lawyer-client relationship.
 The agreement should briefly state the nature of the representation.
 It is sufficient to state that the agreement is for injuries regarding suspected medical negligence occurring on or about the date of the child’s birth.
 At the conclusion of your meeting, you should request a signed copy of the retainer agreement for your files.
 We recommend that all of our clients keep a folder or binder with all documents we send them.

 One of the provisions in the contract will be for legal fees.
 The majority of birth injury lawsuits use a contingency fee.
 Other types of cases, like criminal defense or family law, rely on flat fees or hourly billing.
 For plaintiff personal injury lawsuits like birth injury cases, the contingency fee permits regular people to hire a lawyer to take on large hospitals, insurance companies and doctors.